- Make an immediate impact on students, high-need schools, and communities.

 - Renew your inspiration and grow your knowledge while connecting with peers at our conferences and summits.
 These spaces provide opportunities for you to learn different strategies for attaining educational equity together with both new connections and old friends.
 Here are a couple of conferences you can look forward to:

-- BIPOC Emerging Policy & Advocacy Leaders Summit: TFA partners with Leadership for Educational Equity (LEE) on the People of Color Emerging Policy & Advocacy Leaders Summit (EPALS), which aims to strengthen career readiness among alumni of color.
+- BIPOC Emerging Policy & Advocacy Leaders Summit: TFA partners with Leadership for Educational Equity (LEE) on the People of Color Emerging Policy & Advocacy Leaders Summit (EPALS), which aims to strengthen the skills necessary to launch a future career in policy & advocacy and deepen the conviction of leaders of color.

-- School Leaders of Color Conference (SLOC): SLOC is specifically designed for school and system leaders who identify as Black, Indigenous, and People of Color to provide professional development and a unique space to connect.
+- School Leaders of Color Conference (SLOC): SLOC is specifically designed for school and system leaders who identify as Black, Indigenous, and People of Color and provides professional development and opportunities to connect in a unique and sacred space.

 - No one is alone in the fight for our children.
 As a Teach For America alum, you’re part of a vast network with people from diverse backgrounds, perspectives, and career paths.
 And we are all here to work toward educational equity.
 Here are a few unique ways you can stay connected to the cause and community: